VladChat/blog/README.md

 ```

 Generated posts live in `src/posts/<year>/<month>/<slug>/index.md`.
 Eleventy collections pick them up automatically thanks to [`src/posts/posts.11tydata.js`](src/posts/posts.11tydata.js), and the sitemap/RSS feeds are rebuilt on every deploy.

+## Usage

+To change the publishing cadence, edit the `scheduleCron` value in [`config/news.config.json`](config/news.config.json).

+- `"0 16,18,20,22 * * *"` → run at 16:00, 18:00, 20:00, and 22:00 UTC every day.
+- `"0 9 * * *"` → run once daily at 09:00 UTC.

+GitHub Actions automatically syncs its workflow schedule to match this configuration on the next run.

 ## Adding or editing content